FrankTian0906/TakeHome/README.md

 2.Instructions for use:

 First, users should import the data by clicking "ADD DATA!" button, before searching.
-Notice, this button only needs to be clicked once
+[Notice] this button only needs to be clicked once!

 Second, after done First Step, users can input the origin and destination by IATA code, and click "SEARCH" button.
 Then, the following screen will show the results.